 Leader: Abiodun Oluyomi, Ph.D.

-The Population Sciences Shared Resource supports population science research at the Duncan Cancer Center and across the BCM community.
+The Population Sciences Shared Resource supports population science research at the Duncan Cancer Center and among other BCM community researchers..
 Primarily, the shared resource guides the incorporation of population-level data into cancer research among the DLDCCC members.
-The resource provide consultation and technical services to center members and help drive catchment-focused research.
-The Population Sciences Shared Resource focuses on geographic information system (GIS), patient-reported outcomes and community outcomes, and qualitative data from healthcare and community stakeholders.
-For more information, visit the Population Sciences core website.
+We provide consultation and technical services to cancer center members and help drive catchment-focused research.
+For more information, visit the Geospatial Analysis and Health Outcomes Shared Resource website.

 Proteomics Shared Resource